 Today, the Belize Zoo is settled upon 29 acres of tropical savanna and exhibits over 125 animals all natives to Belize.
 A visit to the zoo is the best way to get an introduction to the animals of Belize, and to understand why it is important to protect the habitats that sustain them.

-Departures: can be combined with transfers to or from Chaa Creek
+Can be combined with transfers to or from Chaa Creek

-Distance: approximately an hour drive from Chaa Creek and 45 mins from the airport
+Approximately an hour drive from Chaa Creek and 45 mins from the airport

-Duration: 2 hours (can also be combined with Xunantunich)
+2 hours (can also be combined with Xunantunich)

-Dress: short or long pants and sturdy, comfortable footwear - sleeve lengths are optional
+Short or long pants and sturdy, comfortable footwear - sleeve lengths are optional

 What To Bring Along